casantoso/ChIP-seq-analysis-and-visualization-using-Galaxy/README.md

 - *ChIPseeker on ctcf mutant: Annotated Peaks*
 - *ChIPseeker on ctcf mutant: Plots*

-From the annotated peaks output, we can see that the wt has 40,004 peaks and the CTCF mutant has 32,997 peaks (which can be seen from the number of lines of the output shown when you press *ChIPseeker on wt: Annotated Peaks*/ *ChIPseeker on ctcf mutant: Annotated Peaks* in the history).
+From the annotated peaks output, we can see that the wt has 46, 328 peaks and the CTCF mutant has 32,992 peaks (which can be seen from the number of lines of the output shown when you press *ChIPseeker on wt: Annotated Peaks*/ *ChIPseeker on ctcf mutant: Annotated Peaks* in the history).
 This already tells us that the CTCF mutant resulted in a reduction in CTCF binding in the lung tissue.
 This supports the idea that the mutation weakens CTCF’s ability to bind DNA or interact with cofactors.
 If peaks are lost at promoters, gene expression may decrease.
 If peaks are lost at enhancers, gene regulation may be disrupted.
-Also, CTCF helps form chromatin loops that regulate gene expression, thus losing around 7,000 peaks could disrupt TAD boundaries, leading to gene misregulation.
+Also, CTCF helps form chromatin loops that regulate gene expression, thus losing around 14,000 peaks could disrupt TAD boundaries, leading to gene misregulation.

 From the pdf output of *Plots*, we can see the distribution of the peaks in the genome.
-For example, ...........
+For example, In WT, peaks are distributed fairly evenly between distal intergenic (32.36%), promoter (30.6%), and intron regions (34.73%).
+In the CTCF mutant, there is a slight increase in binding in promoter regions (32.74%).
+Distal intergenic peaks remain relatively stable, suggesting that some long-range CTCF binding is maintained in the mutant.
+However, since the total number of peaks is lower in the mutant, it is likely that some specific long-range binding events are lost, while others are maintained.

 ![ChIPseeker settings](img/25-peak-distribution.png)